clemsos/writings/_quora/2015-01-07-Where-are-the-offices-of-Charlie-Hebdo-located-in-Paris.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Where are the offices of Charlie Hebdo located in Paris? - Quora
+    Where are the offices of Charlie Hebdo located in Paris? - Quora
 ---